appleiPodTouch4/SSHRD_Script_32Bit/README.md

 - Add `--make` make ssh ramdisk only, without boot
 - Add `--reboot` reboot device in sshrd
 ## Current Bugs
-- A5 device can’t use
+- A6 device can’t pwn
 - ...
 ## Future
 - Will update Jailbreak,hacktivation and so on